-Borjas, in more recent analyses, made refinements to the national approach that address some of the previously mentioned criticisms.
-He found that an increase in the supply of immigrant labor by skill group (defined by educational attainment and years of work experience) over the 1960-2000 period had a significantly adverse impact on the wages of native-born men with whom they competed: a 10% increase in the number of workers in a given skill group reduced the absolute weekly wage of similar native-born males by some 4%, and their employment (i.e., weeks worked), by some 3%.
-Even after allowing for the positive earnings impact that low-skilled (high-skilled) immigrants can have on native-born workers in high-skilled (lowskilled) groups, Borjas estimated that recent (1980-2000) immigration reduced the wage of native-born workers in each skill group.
+(high-skilled) immigrants can have on native-born workers in high-skilled (low-skilled) groups, Borjas estimated that immigration over the 1980-2000 period reduced the wage of native-born workers in each skill group.
 Young (i.e., less experienced) native-born males without a high school degree appear to have experienced the greatest negative wage effect, which seemingly was due to the entrance into the United States between 1980 and 2000 of predominantly low-skilled authorized and unauthorized Mexican workers.
-The author found that the overall wage impact of increased immigration was more modest over the long run as the capital stock adjusted to the greater labor supply, but he suggested that distributional differences remained in light of the concentration of Mexican-born immigrants in low-skilled groups.
-Similarly, Borjas estimated that natives' adjustment to the inflow of immigrants through migration within the United States attenuates the adverse effects of immigration:
+The author found that the overall wage impact of increased immigration was more modest over the long run as the capital stock adjusted to the greater labor supply.